3 Ways To Use Coconut Oil For Candida (Yeast Infection)

 • You are suffering from recurring yeast infections.

-Pregnant women should also consult their gynecologist before using coconut oil.
+Talking to your healthcare professional is paramount before incorporating coconut oil, especially in the scenarios mentioned above.
+Pregnant women should definitely consult their gynecologist before using coconut oil.

 Other than coconut oil, there are a number of other options to battle Candida and treat yeast infections.